pepmartinez/keuss-server/docusaurus/docs/04-Usage/07-exchange.md

 * `dst`: array of zero or more destination queues, each of them with the following values:
   * `ns`: namespace of the destination queue
   * `queue`: name of the destination queue; if non-existent it will be created
-  * `selector`: function to define whether a popped element is pushed in to this destination queue (more information below)
+  * `selector`: function to define whether a popped element is pushed into this destination queue (more information below)

 ## Loop execution

 Here is a pseudocode (simplified) definition of the exchange loop:

 ```
 forever
   if reserve